Woodentree808/Snake_MATLAB/README.md

    git push origin feature/AmazingFeature
    ````
 8. Open a pull request
+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Woodentree808/snake_MATLAB/blob/main/LICENSE) file for details.
 ## Acknowledgments
 * Thanks to the MATLAB community for providing helpful resources and support.
 * Inspired by the classic Snake game available on many early mobile phones and computers.